 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Pipe Fitters and Steamfitters job description, Pipe Fitters and Steamfitters salary, Pipe Fitters and Steamfitters information, what is the job of a Pipe Fitter and Steamfitter like, pros and cons about Pipe Fitters and Steamfitters, colleges and universities for Pipe Fitters and Steamfitters, is Pipe Fitters and Steamfitters the right career for me, Medium careers to get into, careers in Construction and Extraction
+Pipe Fitters and Steamfitters job description, Pipe Fitters and Steamfitters salary, Pipe Fitters and Steamfitters information, what is the job of a Pipe Fitter and Steamfitter like, pros and cons about Pipe Fitters and Steamfitters, colleges and universities for Pipe Fitters and Steamfitters, is Pipe Fitters and Steamfitters the right career for me, careers in Construction and Extraction

 Air Conditioning Installer, Aircraft Hydraulic Equipment Mechanic, Aircraft Plumbing and Hydraulic Mechanic, Coppersmith, Coppersmith Apprentice, Corrosion Control Fitter, Diesel Engine Pipe Fitter, Equipment Service Associate (ESA), Fire Control System Installer, Fire Hydrant Mechanic